artcuddy/project4-cocktail-nerd/README.md

 1. Create and publish a new cocktail recipe.
 2. Create draft recipe posts that can be reviewed and finalised later.
+3. Create new cocktail recipes and cocktail categories.
+4. Edit cocktail recipes, cocktail categories and comments.
+5. Delete cocktail recipes, cocktail categories and comments.

+* As a website superuser, I can:

+1. Create and publish a new cocktail recipe.
+2. Create draft recipe posts that can be reviewed and finalised later.
 3. Create a new user, cocktail recipes and cocktail categories.
+4. Edit cocktail recipes, cocktail categories and comments.
-4. Delete a user, cocktail recipes, cocktail categories and comments.
+5. Delete a user, cocktail recipes, cocktail categories and comments.
-5. Approve user's comments.
+6. Approve user's comments.
-6. Change the website permissions for a user.
+7. Change the website permissions for a user.

 <h2 id="agile-methodology">Agile Methodology</h2>